Applications for GZEP 2018 are now open!

-If so, next Spring, you can apply to be a Team Leader, Site Manager, Ward Manager, Warehouse & Beautification Project Manager, Payroll & Project Assistant, or Program Assistant for DOEE’s Green Zone Environmental Program (GZEP).
+If so, you can apply to be a Team Leader, Site Manager, Ward Manager, Warehouse/Project Manager, Payroll & Project Assistant, Program Assistant, or Field Manager for DOEE’s Green Zone Environmental Program (GZEP).

 Every summer, GZEP partners with the Marion Barry Summer Youth Employment Program to provide over 300 youth and young adults, ages 14 to 24, with an opportunity to learn about energy and environmental issues, complete community-based environmental work projects such as rain gardens and storm drain markers, and prepare for careers.
 Being a GZEP staff member is a great opportunity to work with District youth and gain valuable leadership experience.

 Read about the positions below and use the links to apply now or learn more.

 - Education & Career Building: Through classroom and on-site instruction, GZEP participants are given the opportunity to learn from the District’s leading experts in the fields of energy and the environment.
 In addition to learning about a range of subjects from climate change to renewable energy, local nonprofits also provide participants with training on basic job skills and resume writing.

 - Environmental & Community Work Projects: Three days per week, GZEP is out in the field working on a variety of environmental and community projects.
 Projects from past years include building and maintaining urban farms, removal of invasive plants, tree planting and maintenance, neighborhood beautification, construction of rain gardens, and landscaping services for senior citizens.